The 8 hour Avalanche Rescue is a prerequisite for the Level 2 and Pro 1 courses.

 Who Should Take this Course

-The Avalanche Rescue Course is a one-day course aimed both at new and experienced recreational riders, and aspiring snow professionals.
+The Avalanche Rescue Course is an 8 hour full day course for new and experienced recreational riders, and aspiring and current snow safety professionals.

 Prival is now an accredited provider for The American Institute for Avalanche Research and Education (AIARE) all course instructors are certified by AIARE to teach at or above the level of avalanche education course listed here.